ooples/pine_script_docs/source/Debugging.rst

 Values plotted by Pine scripts can be displayed in four distinct places:

 #.
 Next to the script's name (controlled by the *Indicator Values* checkbox in the *Chart settings/Status Line* tab).
 #.
-In the script's pane, whether your script is an overlay on the chart or in a separate pane.
+In the script's pane, whether your script is a chart overlay or in a separate pane.
 #.
 In the scale (only displays the last bar's value and is controlled by the *Indicator Last Value Label* checkbox in the *Chart settings/Scale* tab).
 #.
-In the Data Window (which you can bring up using the fourth icon down to the right of your chart).
+In the Data Window (which you can bring up using the fourth icon down, to the right of your chart).

 .. image:: images/Debugging-TheLayOfTheLand-1.png